How to Crochet a Magic Circle: Crochet for Beginners

 How to Crochet a Magic Circle for Beginners: Method #1

-This first method begins by forming a loop around your fingers and then using your crochet hook to pull up a loop from the working yarn.
+This first magic ring method begins by forming a loop around your fingers and then using your crochet hook to pull up a loop from the working yarn.
 In this example, a single crochet stitch is used to form the magic circle.

 Image source: Craftsy

 - Create a loop of yarn by placing the tail of the yarn around your fingers, moving from left to right.
 The working yarn (coming from the skein) should fall behind and to the right.
 The tail (cut end) of your yarn should fall to the left.
+When you flip your hand, you should see two parallel strands of yarn.

 Image source: Craftsy